brgillis/Magnification_Public/docs/IceBRG_lensing.md

 The IceBRG_lensing library contains functions and classes related to gravitational lensing.
+This library relies on functions and classes defined in the IceBRG_main and IceBRG_physics libraries, so those must be included and linked as well when this is used.
+The proper link order is "-lIceBRG_lensing -lIceBRG_physics -lIceBRG_main".

 This section will go over various functions and classes available in the library, sorted by the files and folders they're contained within.